 luke: I think you can only buy beta keratin.

-Matt: TGA won’t let you do it.
+Matt: The Governing Body won’t let you do it.
 We don’t do it as a food.
 So we can get foods that naturally have it.

 luke: [crosstalk 00:35:35] import it from the US.